 Financial services, the mainstay of our business, make a positive contribution to society by providing financial security to virtually millions of people.
-In short, we protect and improve the long-term financial position of individuals, and offer programs to help them manage their healthcare needs.
+Our group companies protect and improve the long-term financial position of individuals and offer programs to help them manage their healthcare needs.
 By the very nature of our group companies, our activities are aligned with the Sustainable Development Goals and create social and economic prosperity.

-With more than 30 million customer relationships in Canada, the United States and Europe, our financial services companies represent a positive force in society by enabling financial security through life and health insurance, retirement savings programs, and a suite of investment products.
+With more than 31 million customer relationships globally, our financial services companies represent a positive force in society by enabling financial security through life and health insurance, retirement savings programs, and a suite of investment products.

 Highlights from our Group Companies

 Financial Security and Retirement

 In 2020, Great-West Lifeco paid over $39 billion in benefits to customers globally, including $9.3 billion in Canada.
 Great-West Lifeco’s Canadian insurance companies helped families cope with loss, paying out more than $2.6 billion in life insurance benefits in 2020 and providing income for over 82,000 people who became disabled and could no longer work.
 Their participating life insurance products delivered over $1 billion of policyholder dividends.
 They also helped approximately 27,000 employers provide benefits plans and more than 9,000 employers offer retirement savings plans to their employees.
 In addition, they made $912 million of annuity payments, helping Canadians fund their retirement with a secure income stream.